JesterOrNot/DeepLearningPlayground/Notes.md

 ### Dense

 This is the most basic layer in a neural network.
 It connects it's inputs to it's outputs.
+This layer merely connects inputs to outputs within it's layer.

+### Convolutional

+Used for work with images

+### Recurrent

+Used for work with time series data.

 ## The Sequential Model